posita/dyce/docs/countin.md

 ```

-Pools are ordered and iterable:
+Pools are ordered and iterable.

 ``` python
 >>> list(2@P(8, 4, 6))